 Diagnosing and treating breast cancer are complicated by pregnancy.
 The goal is to cure the cancer, if possible, or to keep it from spreading while also protecting the health of your baby.
 Your cancer care team and your obstetrician will need to coordinate to provide the best care for you and your baby.

-There are no known cases of breast cancer spreading to a fetus, although there are cases where it has been found in the placenta.
-In a study that followed children who were exposed to chemotherapy in utero for more than 18 years, none were found to have cancer or other serious abnormalities.
+There are of breast cancer spreading to a fetus, although there are cases where it has been found in the placenta.
+In a that followed children who were exposed to chemotherapy in utero for more than 18 years, none were found to have cancer or other serious abnormalities.

 Some treatments may have to be delayed until after the baby is born.
 The goal is to carry the baby as close to full term as possible.